-Window Replacement can be Done at a Certain Time Period
+Window Replacement Can be Done at a Certain Time Period

-Majority of the homeowners believe that Toronto windows replacement should be done during the late spring or early autumn as the conditions are ideal.
+The majority of the homeowners believe that Toronto windows replacement should be done during the late spring or early autumn as the conditions are ideal.
 They usually argue that these seasons are perfect for ensuring proper fitting and placement of the components.
 Contractors can easily take measurements and rest assured that everything is done in the right manner.

-While working in cold and hot weather, contractors usually have to work on one room at once so that inhabitants do not have to deal with inconvenience during windows replacement.
+While working in cold and hot weather, contractors usually have to work in one room at once so that inhabitants do not have to deal with inconvenience during windows replacement.
 Here, the idea is to make sure that the rest of the property remains comfortable enough to accommodate inhabitants efficiently.

-New Windows can’t Ensure Energy Efficiency
+New Windows Can’t Ensure Energy Efficiency

-Based on limited knowledge, homeowners consider that new windows have little impact over energy consumption and there is no reason to rely upon them for controlling utility bills.
+Based on limited knowledge, homeowners consider that new windows have little impact on energy consumption and there is no reason to rely upon them for controlling utility bills.
 What they do not realize is that old windows are usually damaged and lead to cold air drafts.
-There is a significant amount of energy transference that translates into disturbance in indoor temperature.
-Installing new components can promise up to 70 % reduction in energy loss, thus allowing inhabitants to live comfortably.
+There is a significant amount of energy transference that translates into a disturbance in indoor temperature.
+Installing new components can promise up to a 70 % reduction in energy loss, thus allowing inhabitants to live comfortably.